A Great Place to Live, Work and Play

 Galesburg is a small, vibrant city that embraces a rich arts and cultural life.

 There is always something to do in Galesburg, and all parts of the city are accessible by bike or bus, and most are within walking distance.
 Shopping on Seminary Street, where the stores all have a unique, local flavor, including a two-story antique mall, and an independent bookstore.
-Taking a walk along the historic buildings and sites, such as poet Carl Sandburg’s birthplace, or the Galesburg Railroad Museum.
+Taking a walk along the historic buildings and sites, such as poet Carl Sandburg’s birthplace, or Discovery Depot Children's Museum.
 Hikes and bike rides through picturesque Lake Storey.
 Browsing art at Art in the Park.
 Visiting the Public Library.
 Movies at the AMC Showplace.
 Bowling at the Lanes.
 Horseback riding.
 Thursday night jazz.
 And, of course, student clubs and activities on campus.

 - The Orpheum Theatre - about two blocks from Knox - offers an ever-changing series of movie screenings, theatrical and musical performances.
 The 950-seat theatre regularly presents the Knox-Galesburg Symphony Orchestra, productions by the Prairie Players Community Theater, and many touring performers.
 The historic theatre was completely renovated in 1988 and celebrated its 95th birthday in 2011.

 - The Galesburg Civic Art Center is a non-profit visual art gallery that has been a part of Galesburg since 1923.
 Each year, exhibits featuring new and established artists rotate through the gallery.
 Also, throughout the year, the GCAC offers exhibitions, a gift gallery, the summer Art in the Park, the Black Earth Film Festival, and the Studios Midwest Residency Program.